Director of Children's and Youth Choirs

 email@example.com, (510) 529-1770

-Julie grew up in Lafayette, CA, benefitting from outstanding music education opportunities.
+Julie was raised in Lafayette, CA, benefitting from outstanding music education opportunities.
 She earned a Bachelor of Music in Flute Performance at Northwestern University and her Master's degree in Music Education at Holy Names University in Oakland, specializing in Kodály music education.
-She is past president of the board for the Northern California Association of Kodály Educators and has been a Mentoring Conductor for DCINY's conducting masterclass series.
+She previously served as president of the board for the Northern California Association of Kodály Educators and has been a Mentoring Conductor for DCINY's conducting masterclass series.
 Julie loves bringing together diverse groups of people through the beauty of choral music.

 Director of Music Education

 Conway Tan is Cantare’s Director of Music Education.
 He teaches classroom music and directs after-school choirs in Oakland elementary schools and oversees Cantare’s in-school program.